 - 👥 Servings: 6 servings

-- 🎯 Key Ingredients: Dried elderberries, hibiscus, clementine, lemon, fresh mint, ginger
+- 🎯 Key Ingredients: Dried elderberries, hibiscus, clementine, lemon, fresh mint, and ginger

-- 🌱 Dietary Info: Vegan, caffeine-free, naturally sweetened, herbal
+- 🌱 Dietary Info: Vegan, vegetarian, plant-based, caffeine-free

-- ✨ Best For: Summer entertaining, afternoon refreshment, hydration, natural antioxidants
+- ✨ Best For: Summer entertaining, make-ahead drinks, hydration, and herbal tea lovers

 Jump to:

-You might also enjoy my hot or iced caffeine-free hibiscus tea and calming herbal tea recipe.
+You might also enjoy iced green tea lemonade recipe, homemade blueberry lemonade, and this calming herbal tea recipe.
+For more ideas, check out these easy drink recipes.

 - Using filtered water improves overall taste and quality.

 - Experiment with steeping time.
-A shorter time results in milder flavors, while a longer steeping time gives a more intense flavor.
+A shorter steeping time results in milder flavors, while a longer steeping time (up to 4 hours) gives a more intense flavor.

 - If you prefer a sweetener, try a touch of maple syrup or honey (if you're not vegan).
 Add while the sun tea is still warm, so it dissolves naturally.